AutoPackAI/beebot/README.md

 ### Persistence

 Persistence is _required_.
-It is recommended that you use Docker for starting a Postgres database.
-This can be done simply by executing `docker compose up -d`.
+While SQLite is officially supported and is used in tests, it is highly recommended that you use Postgres via docker, simply by executing `docker compose up -d`.

 ## Running